 Evolution and other methods.
 In particular,

-IDSIA's LSTM RNNs are now available to billions of smartphone users, e.g., for
+IDSIA's LSTM RNNs are now on billions of smartphones and

-speech recognition, or machine translation through Google Translate.
+speech recognition, or automatic translation through Google and Facebook.

 Research topics also include

 complexity and generalization issues,